-The Journalism Education Association has scheduled Feb.
-16-22, 2014, as Scholastic Journalism Week.
+The Journalism Education Association has scheduled next year’s Scholastic Journalism Week for Feb.
+22-28, 2015.
 How you help promote this week is entirely up to you.
 It is hoped that your involvement and that of your students will serve to raise community consciousness regarding the benefits of scholastic journalism.
 Your students will learn from both the promotion and their celebration of an event holding major significance for them.

 Use this resolution template, created by Stan Zoller, MJE, to encourage your school board, city council, county board or even student council to declare the week Scholastic Journalism Week in your area.